hjkgrp/starter-hugo-research-group/content/post/2011-12-13-more-visualization-vmd-pymol/index.md

 ---
-title: More visualization with VMD & PyMOL
+title: "More visualization with VMD & PyMOL"
 subtitle:

 # Summary for listings and search engines